 Trying to act as if he hadn't just heard the first part of her rant, he furrowed his brow.
 “Issue?
 You love me and want to be with me, that's an issue?”

-"I am not angry," seethed James, a lie, leaning forward with a menacing stare, hardly assuaged by her words.
+“I am not angry,” seethed James, a lie.
+He leaned forward with a menacing stare, hardly assuaged by her words.

 “Then why did you react the way you did?!”
 Norah demanded to know.

-James took a moment, and finally he hissed to her.
-"Because - I - am - angry."
+James took a moment, and finally he hissed to her, all lies dissolving.
+“Because—I—am—angry.”

 Norah closed her mouth and listened intently.
 Satisfaction didn't quite feel like she thought it would in this instance.
 It was different.
 Instead of wanting to gloat, all she wanted to do was reach out to touch the man she loved and help him however she could.

-"Because I'm always angry, Norah," he growled through the tears that formed in his eyes.
-"Because I'm angry all the time.
+“Because I'm always angry, Norah,” he growled through the tears that formed in his eyes.
+She watched him as he suffered a raging inner battle between his anger and his urge to break down and relinquish all animosity.
+“Because I'm angry all the time.
 Because I don't know how to not be angry anymore.
 Because I don't know what's happening to me.
 I don't know what's right or wrong anymore because all of my actions are done in anger.
 So I just do the first thing that comes to mind before I can think it through.
-Before I do something worse."
+Before I do something worse.”

 “I can't be helped, Norah,” hissed James.
 “I'm not a problem that you can just fix.”

-"Would you listen to yourself?" interjected Norah.
-"You were always so kind!
+“Would you listen to yourself?” interjected Norah.
+“You were always so kind!
 So thoughtful of others.
-Sure, you'd refuse help sometimes, but you were rational!
-Your anger is getting to you; sure, I made the first mistake in our relationship, but you've already jeopardized your relationship with me because of your anger.
+Sure, you'd refuse help sometimes and you were stubborn, but you were rational!
+Your anger is getting to you; sure, I made the first mistake in our relationship, but let’s face it.
+I’ll be brave and say what both of us know but neither are willing to admit: our relationship was already in jeopardy because of your anger.
 What will you ruin next?
-Your relationship with Al?"
+Your relationship with Al?”

-James opened his mouth to lash out one more time, but he held his tongue.
 He fell back in his chair, appearing defeated and exhausted.
-He shook his head in self-loathing, pulling at his long hair.
-His defensive tone diminished to that of worry and fear.
-"I don't know how to get rid of it, Nore."
+“I don't know how to get rid of it, Nore.”